MicrosoftDocs/win32/desktop-src/Controls/tvm-createdragimage.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TVM\_CREATEDRAGIMAGE message

 Creates a dragging bitmap for the specified item in a tree-view control.
 The message also creates an image list for the bitmap and adds the bitmap to the image list.
 An application can display the image when dragging the item by using the image list functions.
-You can send this message explicitly or by using the [**TreeView\_CreateDragImage**](treeview-createdragimage.md) macro.
+You can send this message explicitly or by using the [**TreeView\_CreateDragImage**](/windows/win32/Commctrl/nf-commctrl-treeview_createdragimage?branch=master) macro.

 ## Parameters